The Importance of Voice Care

 Lauren Tracy, MD (Guest): Thank you for having me today.
 I did my residency training down in Chapel Hill, North Carolina and then I did my fellowship at Massachusetts General Hospital last year in laryngeal surgery with Dr. Steven Zeitels, who many know as the surgeon to stars like Adele and Sam Smith.
 And while I was there, I was looking for jobs within the Boston area in part because my husband is also a head and neck cancer surgeon and Boston Medical Center really attracted me because it has an incredibly rich history of laryngology.
 Many say that laryngology maybe within the US really started or it took off at Boston Medical Center.
 This is the place where we first started using lasers within the larynx to help store laryngeal cancer.
 So, that was really attractive to me obviously to be part of that institution.

 Host: Well, I certainly would agree with you.
 Boston Medical Center is an amazing place and we do so many great podcasts for them.
 So, welcome.
 I’m so glad that you are here on with us today.
 So, let’s talk about our voices.
 What is a voice disorder?
 Are there different types?
+What goes on with our vocal cords?

 Dr. Tracy: Oh, so there are many different types of voice disorders.
 It does not just have to what we think as being hoarse.
 Any problem that you are experiencing when you are trying to speak, and that includes having your throat just feeling raw or achy or strained when you are trying to speak or sing.
 Or if you have increased effort while speaking, even if the clarity of the voice remains the same.
 If you are repeatedly clearing your throat or if your voice just sounds deeper or abnormal; those are all signs of a voice disorder.
 And a voice disorder usually just that belies that there is something going on within the vocal cords which is just as varied as the problems that I just reviewed.